 A healthy (and cheap) vegan chili recipe

-You can serve up the best vegan chili and I promise everyone will be satisfied, both inside and out!
+I promise you can serve up the best vegan chili to satisfy everyone, both inside and out!
 I LOVE making chili at parties because it is soo nourishing and filling.
 It is pretty cheap to make, has virtually no prep and cooks up pretty quickly.
 This is not an 8-hour slow cooker type of recipe!
 I am way to busy with my kids to think 8 hours ahead of anything!

 I use to make this recipe all the time back when I was working full time.
 Let me tell you trying to eat healthy and clean when both parents work full time and you have exhausted kids to pick up at 5:30 is NO joke!
 So I know the struggle!

-This recipe saved me so many times during these nights because it has virtually no prep, minimal ingredients and is made in one-pot, AKA no dishes to clean!
-I also did not own an instant pot back then so this recipe relies on the good old stove top!
+Because this recipe has virtually no-prep and minimal ingredients, it has saved me so many times!
+And as a 1-pot meal, the absence of dishes is a nice perk!
+I also did not own an instant pot back then so this recipe relies on the good old stovetop!

-So this one-pot meal was created and vegan chili became a staple for us. the recipe has evolved a bit to be even simpler over the years.
+So this vegan chili became a staple for us.
+The recipe has evolved a bit to be even simpler over the years.
 I use to add corn and peas but I find having just a bean chili actually to be more flavorful!
 You can serve sliced cucumbers or a salad on the side for family meals instead.

 If you happen to have the time (or do not want to use canned beans) you can make this recipe with fresh dry beans.
 The recipe works the same way but you will have to cook the kidney and black beans separately (the red lentils are find).
 Trying to cook those beans in with tomatoes is a big No-No. The acids in the tomatoes prevent the beans from becoming soft, so the beans seem to never finish cooking.

-Some FAQ on making this one pot bean chili
+Some FAQ on making this one pot chili recipe

 Gluten can be found in many surprising places.
 Some chili pepper spice products can actually contain gluten in them so it is important to check the label.
-Cheaper spice mixes can often times contain wheat flour as a way for the vendor to cut costs.
-Stick to a chili pepper and spice brand that are certified gluten free or that you trust.
+So stick to brands certified gluten free or that you trust.
 This is especially important if you have celiac disease.
 So be sure to double check the label!

 Absolutely.
 It is very easy to make vegan chili on the stovetop.
 Over medium high heat vegan chili can be ready in 30 minutes.